zaiisao/Documentation/en/faqs/restful_authentication.md

 ---
-title: How to pass the basic HTTP authentication
+title: How to pass the basic HTTP authentication?
 description: How to pass the HTTP authentication?
 platform: All Platforms
-updatedAt: Mon Oct 14 2019 11:26:49 GMT+0800 (CST)
+updatedAt: Fri Feb 28 2020 22:55:28 GMT+0800 (CST)
 ---
-# How to pass the basic HTTP authentication
+# How to pass the basic HTTP authentication?
 ## Introduction

 Before using the Agora RESTful API, you need to fill in the `Authorization` parameter in the HTTP request header for authentication.
 You need your **Customer ID** and **Customer Certificate** within the authentication request.